 The nine-year-old was ruled out of this week's Punchestown Festival due to his tendon issue and while trainer Gordon Elliott remains hopeful of getting his stable star back to the track, O'Leary believes Don Cossack is facing an uphill battle.

-O’Leary said: “I fear he has had it.
+O'Leary told The Times: "I fear he has had it.
 It would be very difficult for him to come back ever.

 "Gordon and the team want to bring him back but what will make it extraordinarily difficult is that he is nine.
 With a tendon you generally have to take a year off and if you do at nine, you come back to a Gold Cup at 10 or 11.